ArtBlocks/artbot/.github/ISSUE_TEMPLATE/playground-project-bot-support.md

 ---
-name: Playgound Project Bot Support
+name: Playground Project Bot Support
 about: Ticket for requesting bot support for a new Playground project
 title: "[PLAYGROUND PROJECT] Project #N"
 labels: playground, project-query-support